-The project began in late 2013 and will run until the end of 2014.
-The outputs will be academic papers.
+The project began in late 2013 and finished at the end of 2014.
+The outputs were academic papers.